kharyam/go-litra-driver/README.md

 Available Commands:
-  bright      Sets the brightness level (0-100) completion  Generate the autocompletion script for the specified shell help        Help about any command off         Turn lights off on          Turn lights on temp        Sets the temperature of the lights (2700 - 6500)
+  bright      Sets the brightness level (0-100) brightdown  Decrements the brightness by the amount specified brightup    Increments the brightness by the amount specified completion  Generate the autocompletion script for the specified shell help        Help about any command off         Turn lights off on          Turn lights on temp        Sets the temperature of the lights (2700 - 6500) tempdown    Decrements the temperature by the amount specified tempup      Increments the temperature by the amount specified

 Flags:
   -h, --help     help for cli